KameshLeVI/Advanced-C-Lab-Manual/module 10.md

-# EXP NO:10A  PROGRAM TO SEARCH A GIVEN ELEMENT IN THE GIVEN LINKED LIST.
+# EXP NO: 4A  PROGRAM TO SEARCH A GIVEN ELEMENT IN THE GIVEN LINKED LIST.
 # Aim:
 To write a C program to search a given element in the given linked list.